 In Douglas’ estate, trust, and guardianship cases, he has extensive experience involving disputes that arise both while relatives are making estate choices, and after loved ones have passed away.
 The understanding that estate matters are often highly personal and emotional for clients is never far from his mind.
 It is his goal to remain sensitive to these issues while being an aggressive advocate for those he represents.

 Douglas has handled a variety of matters including will contests, IRA beneficiary designation changes, and pension plan, beneficiary changes, gifts made during life, and disputed deeds to property.

 - Recovered over $100,000 in funds from an IRA for a surviving spouse when a beneficiary designation was changed at the end of her husband’s life.

 - Recovered real estate property for a client after his father executed a deed to a third party while he was suffering from memory issues.

 - Successfully defended a client (who was her father’s caretaker) in a case initiated by her siblings after she inherited the bulk of her father’s estate following his death.

 - Successfully petitioned for a client to be appointed guardian of his elderly mother after discovering his sibling was removing funds from the mother’s accounts.

 - Successfully defended against an attack on a will written by an elderly person which favored a long-time close friend/caregiver over an estranged child.

-Douglas is from Apex, North Carolina.
-He attended Davidson College and received the Thomas D. Sparrow award.
-He is active in promoting charitable activities in his community, and serves on the Board of Directors for the North Carolina Chapter of the ALS Association.
-Additionally, he serves as President of The Board for the Friends of the City of Raleigh Museum in downtown Raleigh.
+Douglas is a native of Apex, North Carolina and received his B.A. in 2007 from Davidson College where he was recognized with the Thomas D. Sparrow award for intercollegiate athletic and campus leadership.
+In 2010, he received his J.D. from the George Washington University.
+He is active in promoting charitable activities in the community and serves on the Board of Directors for the North Carolina Chapter of the ALS Association and was the past President of the Board for the Friends of the City of Raleigh Museum in downtown Raleigh.